-Lighting can be a bit scary for some because not everyone knows about it, and it could be confusing at times.
+Lighting can be scary for some because not everyone knows about it, and it can sometimes be unclear.

-You might think that lighting a video is just putting up lights in front of you, around you, or directly at whatever you are shooting.
-Or maybe you thought that you’ll just turn every single light in your room, and that will light up your video.
+You might think that lighting a video is just putting up lights in front of you, around you, or at whatever you are shooting.
+Or maybe you thought that you’d turn every single light in your room, and that would light up your video.

-Well, you could try and do that, but chances are you would still end up with a dark, unbalanced, grainy video.
+Well, you could try that, but chances are you would still end up with a dark, unbalanced, grainy video.

 Video Lighting Setup Basics

-Now, if you are shooting outside in daylight, then no need to set up lights, because sunlight is the best light that you could use.
+Now, if you are shooting outside in daylight, there is no need to set up lights because sunlight is the best light you can use.
 However, if you’re shooting inside a room, a studio or indoors, you’ll need good lighting.

-Lighting is a critical part of recording and editing a video (especially if you are a blogger).
+Lighting is critical to recording and editing a video (especially if you are a blogger).

 It should be so good that it doesn’t get noticed.
-In this post, I’m going to explain one of the most effective, basic lighting setups that you could do, and the kind of lights that you could use to set this up.
+In this post, I will explain one of the most effective, basic lighting setups you could do and the kind of lights you could use to set this up.

-The very basic setup, and the most used setup to light a subject on screen, is the Three-Point Lighting.
+The fundamental setup, and the most used to light a subject on screen, is the Three-Point Lighting.

-This is an industry-standard setup and is used on Photo Shoots, Movies, TV Shows, and the like.
+This is an industry-standard setup used on Photo Shoots, Movies, TV Shows, and the like.

 THREE-POINT LIGHTING SETUP:

-1. The first on this setup is Key Light, this will be your main source of light.
+1. The first of this setup is Key Light.
+This will be your main source of light.
 This will serve to illuminate the subject.

-It creates shadows and texture which makes things look natural.
-Some suggest that if you have a window, you can actually use that as your Key Light, since it is already diffuse light, and natural light is and always will be the best source of light.
+It creates shadows and texture, which makes things look natural.
+Some suggest that if you have a window, you can use that as your Key Light since it is already diffuse light, and natural light is and always will be the best light source.

 However, if you don’t live in a house with a big window that could be a possible source of light, then you will need a large diffuse light source.

-Since it’s the main source of light, it needs to be big and brightest than the rest.
+Since it’s the main source of light, it needs to be bigger and brighter than the rest.

 You would not want to place this directly at the subject or directly pointing to your face because that will create a very bright, white, washed-off look, which is not good.